-Tamara was born on July 31, 1907 (according to other sources – in 1902) in St. Petersburg, Russian Empire into the family of a military doctor.
-The girl was interested in theater and ballet.
+Pretty girl was born on July 31, 1907 (according to other sources, in 1902) in St. Petersburg, Russian Empire into the family of a military doctor.
+Little girl was interested in theater and ballet.
 At the age of 14 Tamara and her neighbors’ children created their own “theater” and gave performances for neighbors.

 In 1924 Tamara entered the acting school, where she first met her future husband Sergei Gerasimov.

-In this period the film Invincible was released.
+In that period the film Invincible was released.
 It was about the heroic struggle of the Soviet people.
 The film was directed by Gerasimov and Makarova played one of the main roles.

 It should also be noted that Makarova and Gerasimov weren’t professionally dependent on each other.
-Tamara was no less successful in the films of other directors (The Stone Flower, The Oath).
+Tamara was no less successful in the films of other directors (The Stone Flower, The Vow).